 While the United States struggles for economic growth, the federal government continues to send billions abroad to military allies, humanitarian causes, or to dictatorships that obey our commands.
 Yet despite the government’s record, many wish for the government to continue its policy of exporting tax dollars to support their vision of foreign policy.

-The truth is, foreign aid and international entanglements often hurt the majority of the population in both the giving and receiving country.
-Far from being an act of altruism, foreign aid is often a recipe for shoring up tyrannical governments abroad, fostering international conflict, or preventing foreign economies from developing sustainably on their own.
+In truth, foreign aid and international entanglements often hurt the majority of the population in both the giving and receiving country.
+Rather than serve humanitarian ends, foreign aid is often a recipe for shoring up tyrannical governments abroad, fostering international conflict, or preventing foreign economies from developing sustainably on their own.

 Learn more about Foreign Aid and International Affairs problems and solutions:

 Benjamin W. Powell (The Huffington Post) January 28, 2013

 Alvaro Vargas Llosa; September 16, 2005